 2015. – Every year at about this time, I sit down to write about, reflect on and appreciate all that the previous twelve months have brought me.
 To pay respect, to honour and to recognise the impact of those who believed in me, the lessons gained from the people I met along the way and the many rich experiences I was awarded.
 Also to take note of things I might have and should have, done differently.
 It’s an introspective and somewhat emotional ride as moments and memories now captured in time return to be relived in my mind, bringing smiles and gratification to my heart.
 Even a tear to the eye, where appropriate.

 As a means of summing it up, here is a look at 25 things I did in 2015, in the longest photo set, ever.
-From road tripping to flights and bikes, local exploration and the discover of far flung places, conservation work, lessons learned and miles walked.
+From road-tripping to flights and bikes, local exploration and the discovery of far-flung places, conservation work, lessons learned and miles walked.
 These were my journeys.

 3. The Beauty that is Babylonstoren.
 And Beyond.